-In 2015 the Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2016 the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There is one potential source of contamination identified as the petroleum storage tank for this system all with moderate susceptibility levels.
+There are three potential source of contamination identified for this system two with low susceptibility levels and one with a high susceptibility level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.